Health Assured large logo

 • Holding a distorted view of an abuser (i.e., desire to seek revenge or giving them autonomy).

-Learn more about how our mental health support can help with PTSD in the workplace
+Learn more about how our mental health support can help with Some triggers for complex PTSD may originate from: in the workplace

 Is complex PTSD a disability?

-Complex PTSD doesn’t automatically class as a disability under UK legislation.
+Complex Post-Traumatic Stress Disorder doesn’t automatically class as a disability under UK legislation.
 However, it can if it matches similar medical conditions.

 Under the Equality Act 2010, when a mental health condition has a long-term affect on a person’s daily activities, it may be defined as a disability.